Pawar-Pratik/LeetCode/README.md

 <h1>LeetCode</h1>
-<h3>Here I'm posting solutions for LeetCode problems as i solve them.</h3>
+<p>Here I'm posting solutions for LeetCode problems as i solve them.<br>
+I mostly code in "CPP" and some questions are solved in java</p>